 Through the Governor's Consolidated Funding Application (CFA) process, the New York State Department of Environmental Conservation (DEC), in conjunction with the New York State Environmental Facilities Corporation (EFC), offers grants to municipalities to help pay for the initial planning of eligible Clean Water State Revolving Fund (CWSRF) water quality projects.
-During the 2017 round, up to $3 million was made available for the Wastewater Infrastructure Engineering Planning Grant (EPG) program.
+During the 2018 round, up to $3 million will be made available for the Wastewater Infrastructure Engineering Planning Grant (EPG) program.

 The goal of the EPG program is to advance water quality projects to construction so successful applicants can use the engineering report funded by the grant to seek financing through the CWSRF program or other funding entities to further pursue the identified solution.
 Please follow the 2018 Engineering Report Outline as a template when building your report.